 Product UX term

-Affordance: meaning, examples, and AI prompt use.
+Affordance: meaning, examples, and expert terminology.

 Describes the visual cue that tells users what action is possible.